1. Writing a Multi Layer Feedforward Neural Network from Scratch

 m = load_model()

 - Nothing is strange here.
-But few things to note is,
+But a few things to note is,

 FFL